zydezu/mpvconfig/README.md

 ### 2025-07-05

-- FIX: Refine shuffling playlist in `modernx.lua`
+- FIX: Refine shuffling playlist in `modernx.lua`, you can now shuffle a playlist with `Ctrl+s` or by right-clicking the play/pause button
+- FIX: `autolyrics.lua` and `mpvcut.lua` failing to create directories on linux

 ### 2025-06-29